 However, things have changed recently.
-Red Hat is converting a stable CentOS to a rolling release model in the form of CentOS Stream.
-CentOS 8 was supposed to be supported till 2029 but it is now forced discontinued by the end of 2021.
+Red Hat is converting the stable CentOS to a rolling release model in the form of CentOS Stream.
+CentOS 8 was supposed to be supported until 2029, but it is now forced discontinued by the end of 2021.

 If you are using CentOS for your servers, it may make you wonder where to go from here.

-See, the first and foremost choice for replacing CentOS 8 is CentOS Stream.
-The process to upgrade CentOS 8 to CentOS Stream is simple and you don’t have to worry about reinstalling anything here.
+See, the first choice for replacing CentOS 8 is CentOS Stream.
+The process to upgrade CentOS 8 to CentOS Stream is simple, and you don’t have to worry about reinstalling anything here.

-However, since CentOS Stream is of rolling release nature, you may want to consider something that is more stable for a production server.
-I’ll help you with that decision by suggestion some recommendations in this article.
+However, since CentOS Stream is of rolling release nature, you may want to consider something more stable for a production server.
+I’ll help you with that decision by suggesting some recommendations in this article.

 RHEL-based server Linux distributions you may want to consider for replacing CentOS

-I’ll start the list with some of the RHEL forks that are being developed with the sole purpose of replacing CentOS 8.
-After that, I’ll list the server distributions that aren’t precisely RHEL forks but should come in handy.
+I’ll start the list with some of the RHEL forks to replace CentOS 8.
+I’ll also list some server distributions that aren’t precisely RHEL forks but should come in handy.

 The same day Red Hat announced its plans to replace stable CentOS 8 with rolling release CentOS Stream, the original developer of CentOS announced a new project to provide RHEL fork to CentOS users.

 This new project is called Rocky Linux.
 It is named in the memory of one of the co-creators of the original CentOS project.
 It’s been forked from RHEL 8 and aims to be “100% bug-for-bug compatible with Red Hat Enterprise Linux”.